 - Engagement — Findings from the hospitality industry, meanwhile, suggests that internal branding both improves job satisfaction and staff loyalty, which in turn drives greater productivity: Engaged employees are 17 percent more productive, generate 20 percent higher sales and are absent 41 percent less than non-engaged staff.

 - Corporate Identity — In a recent whitepaper, Internal Branding: A University's Most Valuable Intangible Asset, author Rex Whisman notes that effective internal branding can help overcome resistance to corporate-scale branding efforts, in effect using an "inside-out" identity development strategy to align staff culture with long-term branding goals.

 The hard truth is that not all companies have great internal branding.
 In fact, Forbes reports that just 30 percent of employees have confidence that their company follows through on internal branding commitments.
 This leaves a disconnected 70 percent of employees that are less engaged and therefore less productive than their more satisfied colleagues.

 To ensure internal branding has the desired impact, companies can start with a simple question: How do employees describe your brand and service offerings?

-According to Business 2 Community, one telltale sign of a "brand alignment problem" is disparate brand descriptions.
-If one staff member defines your brand as socially conscious while another suggests that your biggest focus is on cost-cutting, chance are, you've got a disconnect.
+One telltale sign of a brand alignment problem is disparate brand descriptions.
+If one staff member defines your brand as socially conscious while another suggests that your biggest focus is on cost-cutting, chances are, you've got a disconnect.